-The Service Concessions entered into by the Council are two Private Finance Initiative (PFI) Schemes - Schools for the Future and Street Lighting (joint with Newcastle City Council), and one Local Improvement Finance Trust (LIFT) to provide a Joint Service Centre at Dudley.
+The Service Concessions entered into by the Authority are two Private Finance Initiative (PFI) Schemes - Schools for the Future and Street Lighting (joint with Newcastle City Council), and two Local Improvement Finance Trust (LIFT) to provide a Joint Service Centres at Dudley and Whitley Bay.
+The LIFT scheme at Whitley Bay opened in March 2013.